 Critics pointed out that improvements were rather more subjective than clinically objective.
 They noted a need for clear evidence of reduced intestinal inflammation, rather than simple pain relief.
 This is a valid point.

 This study, as well as two others, are summed up in the following infographic about the use of cannabis in Crohn’s disease.

 A Cautionary Tale

-While this small study seems to indicate an obvious benefit, another recent study appears to show that cannabis use should be viewed with great caution.
-Writing in Inflammatory Bowel Diseases (the Official Journal of the Crohn’s and Colitis Foundation of America), in 2014, researchers from the University of Calgary reported that while patients with Crohn’s disease or ulcerative colitis reported symptom relief, cannabis use was also associated with a higher risk of surgery in patients with Crohn’s.
+While this small study seems to indicate an obvious benefit, another study appears to show that cannabis use should be viewed with great caution.
+Writing in Inflammatory Bowel Diseases (the Official Journal of the Crohn’s and Colitis Foundation of America), researchers from the University of Calgary reported that while patients with Crohn’s disease or ulcerative colitis reported symptom relief, cannabis use was also associated with a higher risk of surgery in patients with Crohn’s.

 Specifically, the use of cannabis for six months or more was “a strong predictor of requiring surgery in patients with Crohn’s disease.”
 The report relied on patient questionnaires and statistical analysis of medical records to reach these conclusions.
 This is arguably less reliable than a placebo-controlled study.
 But it raises red flags.